substratusai/runbooks/docs/container-contract.md

 # Container Contract

 Substratus orchestrates machine learning operations without requiring any language-specific library dependencies.
 As long as a container satisfies the "contract", that container can be orchestrated with Substratus.
-These contracts are designed to impose as few requirements as possible.
+This contract is designed to impose as few requirements as possible.

 ## Workdir